 Comment.
 Leases, like other contracts, sometimes provide that a party is entitled to recover reasonable attorney's fees incurred in successfully enforcing or defending his rights in litigation arising out of the lease.
-Soction 1951.6 makes it clear that nothing in the other sections of the statute impairs a party's rights under such a provision and that Civil Code Section 1717 (enacted by Cal.
+Section 1951.6 makes it clear that nothing in the other sections of the statute impairs a party's rights under such a provision and that Civil Code Section 1717 (added by Cal.
 Stats.
 1968, Ch.
 266) applies to leases.

 § 1951.8.
-Advance payments and deposits
+Advance payments

-1951.8. (a) As used in this section, "advance payment or deposit" means moneys peid to the lessor of real property (1) as advance payment of rept, (2) as a bonus or consideration for the execution of the lease, (3) as a deposit to secure faithful performance of the terms of the lease, or (4) as the substantial equivalent of any of these.
+1951.8. (a) As used in this section, "advance payment" means moneys paid to the lessor of real property (1) as advance payment of rent, (2) as a bonus or consideration for the execution of the lease, (3) as a deposit to secure faithful performance of the terms of the lease, or (4) as the substantial equivalent of any of these.

-(b) An advance payment or deposit shall be applied toward any amount recoverable by the lesser.
-If the lessee establishes that the advance payment or deposit exceeds the amount recoverable by the lessor, the lessee is entitled to recover the excess.
+(b) An advance payment shall be applied toward any amount recoverable by the lessor.
+The lessee is entitled to recover so much of an advance payment as he proves would result in a forfeiture if retained by the lessor.

 Comment.
-Section 1951.8 changes the California law so that-regardless of label--any advance payment or deposit shall be treated the same, i.e., shall be applied toward any amount recoverable by the lessor.
-If the prepayment exceeds the amount recoverable by the lessor, the lessee is entitled to the excess.
+Section 1951.8 changes the California law so that-regardless of label--an advance payment may be recovered by the lessee if its retention by the lessor would result in a forfeiture.